criistian14/posmarket/README.md

 # Changes
 - Change the addresses of productos, users and reports
 - Change db column fecha in ventas to timestamp
-- Create Historial complete
+- Historial of users complete
-- Car terminated
+- Car complete

 # Resources you need, and what is included.
 Well, u will need depends on what are you want to do.